Questions & Answers

-Q: What is the meaning of your monicker Jääportit?
+Q: What is the meaning of your moniker Jääportit?

 A: Jääportit means The Gates of Ice or more freely translated The Frostportals.
 This name came to me one night in 1997.

-Ice and frost represents the coldness within and the coldness without oneself.
+Ice and frost represent the coldness within and the coldness without oneself.

 The Gates are about something pompous, a place where you could enter, a place where you haven’t been before.
 Also read the question about the logo & symbol at the bottom of the page.